algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ### Add Assets

 Each zone will have different assets (farms, houses, trees, etc.).
 All assets come from the same [source](https://poly.pizza/u/Quaternius).
 Import them into the "assets" folder and place them in the zone you want.

+To simplify the positioning of assets, we can use an addon called: [Object Placer](https://github.com/Fleischkuechle/Godot-object-placer)

 ## 3. Game mechanics integration